ultra0000/UpCord/README.md

 * * url - URL you get from the OAuth2 URL Generator
 * * client_id - Your app's client ID.
 It's under the "OAuth2" tab.
 * * client_secret - Your app's client secret.
 It's under the "OAuth2" tab.
 * * redirect_uri - The URI you specify under the "OAuth2" tab.
-If you haven't touched anything, it should be https://<YOUR DOMAIN HERE>/login/process.php
+If you haven't touched anything, it should be https://example.com/login/process.php (example.com being replaced by your own domain of course)

 # whitelist.json
 This is a whitelist that determines who can access your instance.
 An example is included.